flexera-public/policy_templates/cost/aws/savings_plan/expiration/README.md

-# AWS Expiring Reserved Instances
+# AWS Expiring Savings Plans

 ## What it does